About Us

 • Coaching opportunities may be available.

-• Bachelor’s degree or higher in science, education, or a related field is required.
+• Bachelor’s degree or higher in Spanish, education, or a related field is required.
 Master’s degree preferred.

 • Openness to concept-based and structured inquiry approaches and a willingness to collaborate with colleagues is required.